Clackmannanshire: Town twinning

 Since 2006, Clackmannanshire has been twinned with Vendargues, in southern France, and with Espartinas, in Andalusia, Spain.

 Coat of arms

 Clackmannanshire's coat of arms is blazoned:

 Or, a saltire gules; upon a chief vert, between two gauntlets proper, a pale argent charged with a pallet sable.

 The red saltire on gold is taken from the arms of the Clan Bruce.
 According to legend, Robert Bruce mislaid his gauntlets while visiting the county, and upon asking where he could find them was told to "look aboot ye" (hence the motto).
 The green chief represents the county's agriculture, while the black and white pale is taken from the arms of the Clan Erskine whose chief the Earl of Mar lives at Alloa Tower.
 Sir Thomas Bruce 1st Baron of Clackmannan was a member of the House of Bruce and received lands in Clackmannan from his cousin Robert II.

+Famous people

+Jonathan Gavin is widely regarded as a Judo icon.
+Despite his tragic death at age 46, his influence continues to shape Judo, and Martial arts.